KBNLresearch/iromlab/readme.md

 * [IsoBuster](https://www.isobuster.com/)
 * [cd-info](https://linux.die.net/man/1/cd-info) - this tool is part of [libcdio](https://www.gnu.org/software/libcdio/),  the "GNU Compact Disc Input and Control Library".
 * dBpoweramp, dBpoweramp Batch Ripper and Nimbie Batch Ripper Driver; all available [from the dBpoweramp website](https://www.dbpoweramp.com/batch-ripper.htm).
-(Note: Iromlab wraps dBpoweramp's Nimbie driver binaries to control the disc loading / unloading process)
+(Note: Iromlab wraps dBpoweramp's Nimbie driver binaries to control the disc loading / unloading process.

 ## Obtaining and installing *cd-info* binaries

 The installation of *cd-info* on windows is a bit tricky, mainly for 2 reasons: